danielabar/meblog/src/markdown/model-audit-paper-trail.md

 Interested in learning more about the Rails router?
 Checkout this awesome <a class="markdown-link" href="https://www.akshaykhot.com/understanding-rails-router-why-what-how/">post</a> that will demystify a lot of the syntax and concepts.
 </aside>

-To ensure there's always a logged in user that's accessing the product views, specify the `authenticate_user!` method in the product controller's `before_action` callback:
+To ensure there's always a logged in user that's accessing the product views, specify the `authenticate_user!` method in the product controller's `before_action` callback (this is a helper method provided by devise):

 ```ruby
 # app/controllers/products_controller.rb